 Electronics and Small Appliances

-Electronic equipment should NOT be disposed of with regular garbage, as this is illegal in California.
-Many electronic devices contain toxic chemicals that can leak from the landfill into groundwater and soil, contaminating our ecosystem.
-Recycle them properly at your local household hazardous waste drop-off facility for free, or at participating stores.
+In California, it is illegal to put electronic equipment in the trash.
+Many electronic devices contain toxic chemicals that can leak from the landfill and contaminate groundwater and soil.
+Electronics can be recycled at your local household hazardous waste drop-off facility for free, or at participating stores.

 - Electronic waste can be recycled at all Alameda County Hazardous Waste facilities.